-Travelling to Pakistan for anybody means a lot of planning and logistics.
-This goes double if not TEN TIMES if you’re travelling to Pakistan with your family.
-You’ll have to make sure:
+Traveling to Pakistan for anybody means a lot of planning and logistics.
+This goes double, if not ten times, if you’re traveling to Pakistan with your family.
+There are some things to make sure of:

-- you’re stocked up on snacks – biscuits, crisps, nuts… That sort of thing.
+- You’re stocked up on snacks – biscuits, crisps, nuts… which luckily can be found anywhere in Pakistan.

 Other than that, Pakistan is actually safe to travel for families.
-And in the future, it will probably (we hope) be A LOT easier.
+And in the future, it will probably (I hope) be A LOT easier.

 Sometimes it’s safe to drive in Pakistan and sometimes it’s NOT safe to drive in Pakistan; it really depends on the time and place you’re in.

-There are STILL things to be aware of though.
+There are still things to be aware of though.
 Locals can drive erratically and some road conditions can be bad.
-The roads are often unlit at nighttime so we wouldn’t advise driving after dark.
+The roads are often unlit at nighttime.
+So I do not advise driving after dark.